 In Oak Hill, a magnificent yellow house built before the Civil War sits atop a hill.
 This free site is part of Canaveral National Seashore, but located quite distant (by land) from the rest of the park.

 The value of this house to the National Park Service is not in its architecture, but rather in its heritage as a protector of the Indian mound, a shell midden created by the Timucua Indians.
 When Hatton Turner purchased the house and surrounding property in 1888, he moved this house to the top of the Indian mound for a better view and breeze from the river.

 By most accounts, Turner had another motive – to protect the mound from railroad work crews who had torn up similar mounds for the shells they would use for railroad beds.
 Indeed, there was considerable profit available to those who sold the shell mounds to the railroad.

 There is a short trail around the property with interesting information about the Timucua Indians and the mound.
 Once, the shell-fish-rich Mosquito Lagoon was lined with two dozen tall shell middens from the Timucua.
 All but three were excavated for road-building materials.
 The three remaining are in national park land – the Oak Hill mound and two across the leagoon in Canaveral National Seashore (Castle Windy and Turtle Mound, around which you can hike if you visit that nearby national park).

 The main house at Seminole Rest is a museum with the history of the Timucua.
-In January 2021, it was closed because of the pandemic, but the grounds are worth visiting on their own.

 Here’s one of the best tips you’ll find in this article: Visit Seminole Rest at lunch time or at the end of your day so you can eat at a classic historic seafood restaurant right on the water, a half mile away.
 It’s called Goodrich Seafood and we have a more complete story about it and Oak Hill here.